 Given that none of the markets has passed the three criteria test the MCA cannot impose and/or maintain any regulatory obligations on operators.

-Consequently, the MCA is proposing to withdraw all existing regulation on Melita Cable Ltd., as mandated under the decision of 2003.
+Consequently, the MCA is withdrawing all existing regulation on Melita Cable Ltd.1, as mandated under the decision of 2003.